mz106/climbing-buddy-be/docs/data/userObject.md

 username - String, unique, required

-hashedPassword - String, unique, required
+password - String, unique, required // the **hashed** password

+full_name - String, required // would be nice to display the name in the app, instead of username

+email - String, required, unique

-hasRopes - Boolean, required
+hasRopes - Boolean, required // what is this for?

-location - String, required
+location - String, required // location of the user ? for matching with other close by users maybe ?